Like Oscar Pistorius, Dev just can’t stand what might be lurking behind the door, so he became an AusPost delivery man.

 In fact, when you actually do cop a package you are as shocked as a knife at a toaster party.
 You’ll be telling your grandkids about it one day.

-Summer is Dev’s most hated period of the year.
-Little Timmy wants the x-mas present his step-dad promised, Ciara wants her new bikini for “douth” and of course, young Dylan wants his dark-web synthetic chems so he can get as cooked as Red Rooster car-boot chook.
+Every month is Dev’s most hated month of the year.
+Little Timmy wants the present his step-dad promised, Ciara wants her new bikini for “douth” and of course, young Dylan wants his dark-web synthetic chems so he can get as cooked as Red Rooster car-boot chook.

 Dev also knows that his kind are being scrutinised, and the “I came but you weren’t there” is sounding much more like a creepy Instagram message than a legitimate excuse for not knocking on the door.